 Sadly, sometimes customers lose engagement with a brand or product.
 It could happen when customers stop using a company’s products, or customers simply stop engaging with a company’s brand.
 However, the effect of this disengagement has a real effect.

-In fact, $4.6 trillion is lost every year due to abandoned merchandise.
+every year due to abandoned merchandise.
 That’s why it’s essential to have a system in place that can determine when there’s a decline in engagement and send an automated email or text to re-engage a customer.
 For example, often a company can offer discounts, a giveaway to engage the customer back to using a product or service.
 In other cases, this can be accomplished simply by sending the right message at the right time (BEFORE IT’S TOO LATE).

 For example, Buyergenomic’s AutoPilot technology is a strategic approach to increase revenue and even analyze the buyer lifecycle.
 With it, your company can boost customer loyalty and even pro-actively rescue those customers that might have lost interest without it.